Installation Guide

 Download

-Macaron is currently distributed as a Docker image.
-We provide a bash script run_macaron.sh to easily download and run it.
+Macaron is currently distributed as a Docker image and Python package.
+Note that the Python package is only published as a GitHub release asset.
+We provide bash scripts to easily download and run Macaron.

 Note